Fractional $p$-caloric functions are Lipschitz: Introduction

 A subtle but important point is that both arguments leading to the space-time estimates are based entirely on viscosity methods.
 Consequently, one needs a \textit{weak-implies-viscosity} result, which is precisely why the assumption

 is imposed in \eqref{eq:LiDi_fora}, ensuring that the tail quantity of \(u\) depends continuously on time.
 This requirement is quite natural: without it, the nonlocal part of \((-\Delta_p)^s u(x,\cdot)\), which should be regarded as part of the data, would not be continuous in time.
-We emphasize that this assumption is used only to prove that weak solutions are viscosity solutions.
-In particular, the regularity estimates established in Theorem \ref{t:Lipschitz} do not depend on the modulus of continuity of the tail.
-A similar observation already appears in \cite{CLD}.
+For example, if a test function touches $u$ at a point $(x_0,t_0)$, we need to guarantee that the tail of $u$ at $t_0$ is well defined.
+We could weaken this assumption in the definition of viscosity solution to $\|u(\cdot,t)\|_{L^{p-1}_{sp}(\R^d)}$ being well-defined and finite for every time.
+However, we use in a crucial way that the tail is continuous in time in many instances of this paper.
+Nevertheless, the regularity estimates established in Theorem \ref{t:Lipschitz} do not depend on the modulus of continuity of the tail.
+A similar condition already appears in \cite{CLD}, for $p=2$.

 In fact, our results go beyond showing that weak solutions are viscosity solutions.
 We also establish several key results, including a comparison principle for both notions of solution, which can be regarded as the parabolic counterparts of those obtained in \cite{KKL} and \cite{KKP}.
 We further discuss the converse implication, namely, whether viscosity solutions are also weak solutions, thereby providing a fairly comprehensive understanding of the viscosity framework.
 The overall strategy is inspired by the ideas developed in \cite{KKP}, as well as by \cite{JJ} in the local case.
 We obtain this implication assuming the solution at the tail is continuous and bounded, which is stronger than the assumptions for the other implication.
 However, these assumptions are natural and were also considered in \cite{CS, HL}.
 The implication with full generality would follow from a parabolic obstacle argument as in \cite[Lemma 9]{KKP}.
 However, we would need the parabolic counterpart of \cite{KKP0}.